shyjuk/ocd/README.md

 - GRANT ALL PRIVILEGES ON ocd.* TO 'ocduser'@'localhost';
 -
 ## Configure app.py
-- Edit app.py and add the MySQL credentials created above.
+- Edit app.py with MySQL credentials.

 ### Running the app